-If you have recently been looking to buy a Rolex watch, (or you are already the owner of one) you may have noticed that the swing tags that come with Rolex watches have changed colour over the past few years.
+If you have recently been looking to buy a Rolex watch, (or you are already the owner of one) you may have noticed that the swing tags (also known as hang tags) that come with Rolex watches have changed colour over the past few years.
 Up until 2015, Rolex swing tags were red in colour.
 Since 2015 these tags have changed colour and are now green.

 What do these tags actually mean?
 Why have they changed colour?

 These swing tags are the certificate from Contrôle Officiel Suisse des Chronomètres (COSC) which translates in English to the Official Swiss Chronometer Testing Institute.
 The COSC are the Governing Body that determines official watch accuracy.